 English, they must be translated into Portuguese by a translator recognised by

 5. How to legalise foreign public documents?

 |Check HERE for further information »»|

 The affixing of the apostille is provided for in article 3 of the Convention Abolishing the Requirement of Legalisation for Foreign Public Documents, concluded in the Hague on 5th October 1961, and is only applicable to public documents that need to be presented in any signatory country of the Convention.

 The Apostille is issued by the competent authority of the country where the document comes from.

 In Portugal, the affixing of Apostilles is done by the Portuguese Prosecutor General's Office.
 A fee of €10.20 is charged for the issuance of an apostille and for the verification of an existing one, pursuant to article 1 of the Decree-Law no. 86/2009 of 3rd April.

-- In these situations, the student or requester must submit the documents that are part of his/her request or required by the Academic Management Services for that purpose until the defined deadline.
+In these situations, the student or requester must submit the documents that are part of his/her request or that are required by the Academic Management Services for that purpose until the defined deadline.